aimeeyaoyao/scGAD/README.md

 Then you will get the seen accuracy 92.4, novel accuracy 81.0 and overall accuracy 78.1.
 For other case studies, you can input different parameters to achieve them.

 # Reference
-Our paper is submitted to Briefings in Bioinformatics and the specific details will come soon.
+Our paper is accepted by Briefings in Bioinformatics and the specific details will come soon.
 Please consider citing it.
 # Contributing
 Author email: zhaiyuyao@stu.pku.edu.cn.
 If you have any questions, please contact with me.